 Province to provide update on COVID-19 cases in Manitoba

-WINNIPEG -- Manitoba health officials are set to provide an update Thursday afternoon on COVID-19 cases in Manitoba.
+WINNIPEG -- Manitoba health officials are set to give an update on COVID-19 cases in the province on Tuesday afternoon.

 Dr. Brent Roussin, chief provincial public health officer, and Lanette Siragusa, Shared Health’s chief nursing officer, will be speaking at 1 p.m. at the Manitoba Legislative Building.
 CTV News Winnipeg will be live streaming the event.